-Sue: So the UNIT stories must be set in the future.
-I see.
+Sue: So the UNIT stories have to be set in the future.
+Okay, then.

-The Zygons’ ship has been spotted in a nearby quarry…
+The Zygons’ ship is spotted in a nearby quarry.

 Sue: A quarry.
 How convenient.

-Sue: That was a very impressive explosion.
-One of the best ones we’ve seen in the series.
-Douglas should have chucked sand over the faces of the cast, but that wasn’t bad at all.
+Sue: That was very impressive.
+One of the best explosions I’ve seen in this series so far.
+Douglas should have chucked sand over the cast’s faces, but that wasn’t bad at all.